Beyond the Minute: What Is Local SEO and Why Do I Need It?

 Each of those three restaurants – Spanglish, PepeNero, and Trattoria Stella – is less than 100 yards from our office.
 Apparently, Google thinks we are all so lazy, starved of time or devoid of opinions that when it comes to where to eat, the only thing that matters is how close it is.

 Granted, those three eateries all have great reviews (and deservedly so!), but that’s just one indicator of their authority in the eyes of search engines.
-Spanglish’s website is pretty bad.
+We love them, but Spanglish’s website is pretty bad.
 PepeNero’s website isn’t secure.
 SEMrush puts Stella at an organic rank of 23 for “traverse city restaurants” – not exactly tops.

 And further, none of those restaurants are close to the city center of Traverse City – the downtown – which arguably is the default physical location for that query.